-USE OF FUNDS RECEIVED FROM THE SALE OF PROPERTIES AND OTHER MONIES PLACED IN THE RESERVE FUND

-From time to time, the Presbytery of Florida may come into possession of unbudgeted and undesignated money.
-Sources of such money include but are not limited to the net proceeds from the sale of property held in trust by member congregations of the presbytery, unspent budgeted income, and undesignated gifts, and are immediately put into the presbytery's Reserve Fund.
-This policy is set to determine how such funds are to be managed by the presbytery through its Ministry of Presbytery Operations.

-A Biblical and Theological Rationale

-There are two rudimentary Biblical principles that guide our use of money.
-Both come from Jesus although they are implicit throughout Scripture.
-The first is that earthly wealth as we know it, is essentially illusory and passing if not used for God's plan and purpose.
+1 PRESBYTERY OF FLORIDA 2 PRESBYTERY MANUAL OF OPERATIONS 3 APPENDIX D 4 USE OF FUNDS RECEIVED FROM THE SALE OF 5 PROPERTIES AND OTHER MONIES PLACED IN THE RESERVE FUND 6 From time to time, the Presbytery of Florida may come into possession of unbudgeted and undesignated 7 money.
+Sources of such money include but are not limited to the net proceeds from the sale of property 8 held in trust by member congregations of the presbytery, unspent budgeted income, and undesignated 9 gifts, and are immediately put into the presbytery's Reserve Fund.
+This policy is set to determine how 10 such funds are to be managed by the presbytery through its Ministry of Presbytery Operations.
+11 A Biblical and Theological Rationale 12 There are two rudimentary Biblical principles that guide our use of money.
+Both come from Jesus 13 although they are implicit throughout Scripture.
+The first is that earthly wealth as we know it, is 14 essentially illusory and passing if not used for God's plan and purpose.
+"Do not store up for yourselves essentially illusory and passing if not used for God's plan and purpose.
 "Do not store up for yourselves treasures on earth" Jesus tells us, "where moth and rust destroy, and where thieves break in and steal."
 (Matthew 6:19) We are never to accumulate wealth for wealth's sake.